Whatamadoo/hlps2-map-recreations/readme.txt

 Decay maps :
-ht01accident : fully completed but old and bad. a lot of changes from the base map like making sliding door glass func_breakable and increasing renderamt value instead of using unlitgeneric. alot of nodraw faces were given textures along with extra functionality and buttons added to OOB areas. ht01accident2 : only combined and de-disastered into accident1. ht02hazard : have not started. ht03uplink : fully completed. ht04dampen : fully completed.
+ht01accident : fully completed but old and bad. a lot of changes from the base map like making sliding door glass func_breakable and increasing renderamt value instead of using unlitgeneric. alot of nodraw faces were given textures along with extra functionality and buttons added to OOB areas. ht01accident2 : only combined and de-disastered into accident1. ht02hazard : fully completed. ht03uplink : fully completed. ht04dampen : fully completed.
 Has some changes I dont remember. ht05dorms : fully completed.
 I don't remember all the changes but I dont believe they're too bad.
-Though alot of nodraw surfaces have been given textures. ht07signal : fully complete. ht10focus : fully complete. ht11lasers : fully complete. ht12fubar : have not started. ht91alien : fully complete.
+Though alot of nodraw surfaces have been given textures. ht07signal : fully complete. ht10focus : fully complete. ht11lasers : fully complete. ht12fubar : Soon (tm). ht91alien : fully complete.
 Has some fake lights to better recreate original lighting.

 I also did these, same principles from above apply (changing ents, textures to work in source).
 These just have one 'assets' folder since I made them as part of the same addon.